0xReki/0xreki.github.io/_posts/2021/2021-07-20-yaku-lists.md

 These days, there's a lot of English language options for Riichi Mahjong.
 But one thing that's always seems different is how the yaku are translated.
 It can lead to confusion when switching clients.
-To help with that, here is a list of terms used in EMA/WRC, Nintendo Clubhouse Games, Final Fantasy XIV Doman Mahjong and Mahjong Soul.
+To help with that, here is a list of terms used in EMA, WRC, SEGA NET MJ, Nintendo Clubhouse Games, Final Fantasy XIV Doman Mahjong and Mahjong Soul.

 <!-- markdownlint-disable MD033 -->
 <picture>